FREQUENTLY ASKED QUESTIONS

 Does a fiscal sponsorship term out?

 Not with IPG.
 We will typically review and amend the terms of our service agreement on a case-by-case basis within six (6) months of an initial agreement or as-needed.
 This provides an opportunity to modify the agreement, if necessary, to accommodate your Project’s growth or if your Project is going into a brief hiatus (dormant status).

 Some fiscal sponsors state that I receive "immediate tax exemption status."
 Is that true?

 This can be confusing.
 Under a fiscal sponsorship agreement, the work that your Project performs is supposed to further the fiscal sponsor's charitable mission.
 When accepted as a fiscally-sponsored project, IPG sets up a special restricted fund for the support of your Project, and donors may make tax-deductible contributions to IPG in order to support your project.
 Your Project does not receive "tax exemption status," however, donors can make a gift to IPG to support your project which in turn, provides tax deduction benefits to the donor.

 Please keep in mind that since your Project is functioning under the charitable status of IPG, we maintain all control of funds and its record-keeping.
 We maintain this control because we must be able to justify your Project’s actions as furthering our own charitable purposes.

 Is my project a part of IPG?

-How do I express the relationship to funders and others?
+How do I express the fiscal sponsorship relationship to funders and others?

 Your project is an independent entity, conducting business under the fiscal sponsorship of IPG with separated assets.
 We provide you with a “tax letter” upon the on-boarding process that explains the fiscal relationship.
 We also provide you with a copy of our IRS Determination Letter (or Affirmation Letter), W9, and any other information required for those that inquire about your status.

 Do you only sponsor local (Los Angeles) or regional (California) projects?

 No. While it is great to have projects located in our headquarter city of Los Angeles, we serve and support projects located throughout the country and internationally.

 DONOR ADVISED FUND (DAF)